TylerGorshing/blackjack/DOCUMENTATION.md

 - **`decision()`** - Using the terminal, this methods asks the human if they would like to 'hit' or 'stay', collects input from the human, and communicates the decision with the game object.
 Returns `True` if the human chooses to 'hit' and `False` if the human chooses to 'stay'.

 ### *class* `Dealer()`
 This class defines the dealer in blackjack and extends the `Player` class.
-The dealer is fully automated by the game.
+The dealer is a fully automated player.
 For other supported attribues and methods, see the `Player` class.

 #### Parameters
 The dealer class take no arguments at construction.
 The name of the a dealer object is `'The Dealer'`.

 #### Methods
 - **`begin_trun()`** - Reveals any hidden cards in the dealer's hand.
 Called by the game object at the begining of the dealer's turn.
 Returns None.
 - **`decision()`** - Determines if the dealer should hit or stay using the standard rules of blackjack.
-Returns True if the dealer hits (hand value of less than 17).
-Returns False if the dealer stays (hand value of 17 or more).
+Returns `True` if the dealer hits (hand value of less than 17).
+Returns `False` if the dealer stays (hand value of 17 or more).

-This class includes all attributes of the Player class with the addition of a tern method.
-The dealer's name is always `'The Dealer'`.

 ## The Game Class
 Represents a game of blackjack.
 A game object handles all interactions in blackjack.
 The game shuffles the deck, deals the cards to all palyers, allows the players (including the dealer) to take their turn, and discards all player hands at the end of the game.
-Opptionally, the game object prints a summary at each step of blackjack.
+Opptionally, the game object prints a summary of each step.

 For more about starting or playing a game of blackjack, see the README.md file.